r4bbitjs/r4bbitjs-website/docs/api-reference/server.md

 ### registerRoute()

 Receives messages from a specific routing key and exchange name.
-It doesn't reply responses.
-For response reply take a look at [registerRPCRoute](#registerrpcroute)
+It doesn't reply.
+For replying servers, take a look at [registerRPCRoute](#registerrpcroute)

 **_Parameters_**

 - `connection`: [ServerConnection](#serverconnection) - Message to be published
 - `handlerFunction`: [Handler](#handler) | [AckHandler](#ackhandler) - A handler function that is executed when a message is received.
-- `options`?: [ServerOptions](#serveroptions) - Options related with received message's content **_Example usage_**
+- `options`?: [ServerOptions](#serveroptions) - Options related to received message's content **_Example usage_**

 Example in which the server receives a message from the exchange `my-exchange` with the routing key `my.*`

-Because of r4bbitjs uses topic exchange by default it means any topic name starts with `my.<any-string>`
+Because of r4bbitjs uses topic exchange, it means any topic name starts with `my.<any-string>`

 ```ts
 const handlerFunc: ServerTypes.AckHandler =